 High-Pressure Vessels: They are the most durable vessels on the market which are capable of working under the heaviest loads and they provide the best resistance to corrosion, temperature, and pressure.
 The high-pressure vessels are usually made of stainless steel.
 Typical functions for the high-pressure vessel: high-speed mixers, chemical reactors, and supercritical extraction systems.

 Expansion Tanks: The expansion tanks are designed to adjust for changes in the amount of hot water in heating systems and changes in water flow rate, and to maintain the static pressure produced by the pump at the utilization level in sanitary hot water systems.

-Heat Exchangers: A heat exchanger is a device that transfers heat from one medium to another it is the most commonly used heat exchanger in industrial facilities such as iron and steel, petroleum, petrochemical, gas, power plants, food, pharmaceuticals, leather, textiles, air conditioning, ships, and marine industries.
+Heat Exchangers: A heat exchanger is a device that transfers heat from one medium to another.
+Heat exchangers are most commonly used in industrial facilities such as iron and steel, petroleum, petrochemical, gas, power plants, food, pharmaceuticals, leather, textiles, air conditioning, ships, and marine industries.

 Water Pressure Tanks: In a water well system the pressure tank produces water pressure by using compressed air to force down on the water.
 Because of this pressure, water is forced out of the tank through the pipes inside your home when a valve is opened.

 Vacuum Tanks: A vacuum tank is part of a system that filters air or fluids through suction, outgassing, pumping, or a combination of techniques.
 Vacuums use pressure to prevent contamination, purify, dehydrate, and even power.